-Figure 7.2 — Buckling modes with definition of the parameters HA, A and Ls
+Figure 7.2 — Buckling modes with definition of the parameters HA, δA and Ls

 (8) If boundary conditions do not provide sufficient restraint for non-sway buckling mode (i.e. the condition (6) or (7) are not satisfied), second order effects due to sway (see Figure 7.4) shall be considered for the verification of cross-sectional resistance and for buckling verification.